edisonpapers/lathrops-notes/1/README.md

 Artesian Bore holes.
 135,000 feet deep temperature of 400?— Source of power. central pipe.
 Dropping Dynamite from Balloonsb—Warfare.
 Police ballons to prevent robbery from sailing ballons with grapling & confederates—dangling ropes &

-X ==To accomplish what?=={description= "marginalia added by Lathrop"}.
+==To accomplish what?=={description= "marginalia added by Lathrop"}.
 Disassociation of all the Halogen Group & elementary gases by incandescent filiments in Vacua powerful temperature

 Artifici]l mother pearl by dipping plates.